jonbig/Data_Science_Portfolio/data_analysis_projects/voter_turnout_model/readme.md

 Instead of having a single universe of voters you could use voting probabilities to create tiers of voters according to their predicting voting probability.
 If one precinct has too many doors to canvass on a given day, maybe it makes sense to canvass the tier 1 voters in that precinct which consists of voters who have an 80% + probability of voting.
 Extra funds for a GOTV text?
 Maybe it makes sense to target tier 3 voters who have a lower voting probability of 60-70%.
 These are all made up scenarios and they may or may not make sense in your campaign, but the general idea is the same for any campaign.
 By having voting probability for each voter you can make more informed decisions about how to deploy campaign resources in order to maximize their effectiveness.

-## Model Creation ##

-This model was built to predict turnout for the 2019 Denver Municipal Election.
-I exported voter data from VAN and removed any features that were from after 2019.
-I then trained a modified logistic regression algorithm on 80% of that data.
-The objective with this training is for the algorithm to learn what features (age, party voting history etc) were the best predictors of whether or not a person voted in the 2019 municipal election.
-Features that were most important, like voting history, are given a higher weight than features like sex, which ended up non being related to voter turnout.
-All of those features and their respective weights end up in one big equation which ends up being the model.

-I used the 2019 Denver Municipal Election because it’s the closest we have to the upcoming election.
-Will there be factors at play in 2023 that were around in 2019?
-Definitely.
-But using existing data and statistics is the best method we have for predicting what will happen next.

-After the model was trained, I then tested it on the 20% of voter data that it has not seen so that I could evaluate its performance.

 ## Model Performance ##

 In machine learning lingo, this is called a classification model because its goal is to separate voters into two classes, those who voted in the 2019 Denver Municipal election and those who did not.
 I mentioned the model’s accuracy before, but evaluating the performance if a classification model requires a little more than accuracy.